contrast-zone/cfg.js/README.md

 # v-parse-cfg.js

-*V-parse-cfg* is a general context free grammar (CFG) parser based on a novel chart parsing algorithm.
+*V-parse-cfg.js* is a general context free grammar (CFG) parser based on a novel chart parsing algorithm.
 In this package, you can find [the algorithm specification](v-parse-cfg.md) and its [javascript implementation](https://github.com/contrast-zone/v-parse-cfg.js/blob/main/src/v-parse-cfg.js).

 ## package specifics